tzlion/hhugboy/docs/readme.txt

            compatible with common mappers.

  Disabled  No compatibility mode

- * 'Dragon Ball Z 3', the pirate English translation of DBZ Goku Gekitouden, will work in auto mode only for now.

  * If a GBX format ROM is loaded, this setting will be ignored, and the mapper specified in the GBX footer will be used instead.